juanfelipesantamaria2901/Truora/app/backend/ReadmeEx.md

 ## 🏗️ Architecture Overview

-The Truora backend is a production-ready Go REST API built with enterprise-grade patterns and best practices.
+The backend is a production-ready Go REST API built with enterprise-grade patterns and best practices.
 It follows a clean architecture approach with clear separation of concerns across handlers, services, repositories, and domain models.

 ## 📁 Detailed Project Structure